 Men invented everything in the world.
 Okay, maybe not everything.
 Just 99.99% of it.
 Women did invent some things (who has ever heard of Grace Hopper?) but those women are extreme outliers.

-Women would literally be up shit creek if men didn't love them.
+Women would be up shit creek if men didn't love them – and many women are doing their damndest to screw that up.
 Those goofy evo-psych/Manosphere hallucinations about it all being about sex - goofy as hell.
 It's about love - and if love didn't exist we'd be on the same level as cats and dogs.
 Both men and women.

-His wife ("Ma") did the cooking, cleaning, cannng, etc. Could she have built the house?
+His wife ("Ma") did the cooking, cleaning, canning, etc. Could she have built the house?
 BWAHAHA!!!
+Could he do the cooking, canning. etc.?
+I’d rather build the house!

-And I don't think Pa was as big or strong as me.
+And I don't think Pa was as big or strong as I am.
 I know what he went through, since my father was a general contractor and I started building houses when I was 12.
-It was pretty horrible.
+It was pretty horrible at times.
 I almost got killed once and hurt myself several times - smashing your thumb with a hammer is not funny, no matter what the cartoons tell us.

 I once found the tip of a guy's finger when he fell off of a ladder and grabbed the wrong thing.
-I've also seen guys run power saws over their hands and fingers and shoot themselves in the feet with nailguns.
+I've also seen guys run power saws over their hands and fingers and shoot themselves in the foot with nail guns.

 I occasionally ask women what would happen to them if men withdrew from running and maintaining the world.
 No more water or electricity or food.
 Poof!
 Just like that.

 One woman told me, "Men wouldn't get paid," to which I responded, "You just don't get it at all, do you?
-Men invented everything in the world."
+Men invented everything in the world.
+And 'getting paid' is a concept men discovered.
+Just like they discovered economics."

 Carl Jung understood this.
-Men are culturally indispensable since they created everything and women are biologically indispensable since they have the babies.
+Men are culturally indispensible since they created everything and women are biologically indispensable since they have the babies.
 Until we create artificial wombs and sexbots!

 This envy of women, with men unable to recognize it, is part of the Battle of the Sexes, which has now apparently taken on the dimensions of a war!